awslabs/multi-agent-orchestrator/docs/src/content/docs/general/faq.md

 title: FAQ
 ---

-##### What is the Multi-Agent Orchestrator framework?
+##### What is the Agent Squad framework?

-The Multi-Agent Orchestrator System is a flexible and powerful framework designed for managing multiple AI agents, intelligently routing user queries, and handling complexconversations.
+The Agent Squad System is a flexible and powerful framework designed for managing multiple AI agents, intelligently routing user queries, and handling complexconversations.
 It allows developers to create scalable AI systems that can maintain coherent dialogues across multiple domains, efficiently delegating tasks to specialized agents while preserving context throughout the interaction.

 <br />

 ---

-##### Who is the Multi-Agent Orchestrator framework for?
+##### Who is the Agent Squad framework for?

-The Multi-Agent Orchestrator System is primarily designed to build advanced, scalable AI conversation systems.
+The Agent Squad System is primarily designed to build advanced, scalable AI conversation systems.
 It's particularly useful for those working on projects that require handling complex, multi-domain conversations or integrating multiple specialized AI agents into a cohesive system.

 <br />